About the Department

 “To support the FSU College of Medicine in educating and developing exemplary physicians who practice patient-centered health care, discover and advance knowledge and who are responsive to community needs especially through service to elder, rural, minority and underserved populations.”

 The FSU College of Medicine is a community-based medical school and has a distributed regional campus model of education that emphasizes primary care medicine.
 We use community physicians and facilities for the education of our students.
-There are no clinics or university hospital at the College of Medicine.
 Year 3-4 education is located at regional campuses located across the state (Pensacola, Tallahassee, Daytona, Orlando, Sarasota, Winter Haven, and Ft.
 Pierce).
 There are also rural training sites located in three rural communities (Marianna, FL, Immokalee, FL, and Thomasville, GA).
 These sites develop affiliations with nearby community hospitals, clinics, and physician offices.
 Each teaching site must deliver the standard College of Medicine curriculum and is supported and directed by the department faculty.
 The community physician faculty supervise the students' clinical experiences and are credentialed, trained and supported by the College of Medicine.